open-mmlab/mmgeneration/docs/en/get_started.md

 MMGeneration works on Linux, Windows and macOS.
 It requires Python 3.6+, CUDA 9.2+ and PyTorch 1.5+.

-**note**
+>

-If you are experienced with PyTorch and have already installed it, just skip this part and jump to the [next section](###Best Practices).
+If you are experienced with PyTorch and have already installed it, just skip this part and jump to the [next section](#best-practices).
 Otherwise, you can follow these steps for the preparation.

 **Step 0.** Download and install Miniconda from the [official website](https://docs.conda.io/en/latest/miniconda.html).